SaLeah1/PokeMender/README.md

 # PokeMender

 Junior IS :: Recommendation Algorithm for partial teams based on type relations and sample team data from PokeaimMD.
+This program is a graphical interface and recommendation algorithm for competitive pokemon teams based on the February 2024 Smogon OU format.

 ## Dependancies